Abbbyccc/ascii_art_web/README.md

 Open your browser of choice

+Under the right directory turn on the terminal and run "go run main.go" or "go run ."

 Type "http://localhost:8080/asciiart" into the browser and press Enter.

 To use the Ascii Art Generator, please type the words you would like to be transformed to ASCII art into the text box.